retromaniak/Chrono-Trigger-Polska-Wersja/Chrono Trigger - Broszura Instrukcyjna.md

 `Strona 70`
 # Kontynuacja Przygody!
 ## 600 A.D. - Królestwo Guardia
 Now is the time for the real adventure to begin.
-You are sent to t
+You are sent to the past, and although you are still in Guardia, it is different.

+## Gdzie to jest
+When you arrive you have no idea what era you are in.

+You land on a mountain in Guardia Kingdom.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM3NzcyMTUxOCwxNDQ0ODUzNTkwLC0xNT
+eyJoaXN0b3J5IjpbLTI1NjQxNzI1OCwxNDQ0ODUzNTkwLC0xNT
 g2NDU2MDMwLC05OTcyMTQzMDEsMTM0MzcwMTkyMCwtMjA4Mjgy
 NDAzNywtMTc3MzI5OTE0LDE5ODMwNTY5MzJdfQ==
 -->